aiidateam/aiida-core/docs/source/topics/calculations/usage.rst

 Retrieve temporary list
 ~~~~~~~~~~~~~~~~~~~~~~~
-Recall that, as explained in the :ref:`'prepare' section<working_calcjobs_prepare>`, all the files that are retrieved by the engine following the 'retrieve list', are stored in the ``retrieved`` folder data node.
+Recall that, as explained in the :ref:`'prepare' section<topics:calculations:usage:calcjobs:prepare>`, all the files that are retrieved by the engine following the 'retrieve list', are stored in the ``retrieved`` folder data node.
 This means that any file you retrieve for a completed calculation job will be stored in your repository.
 If you are retrieving big files, this can cause your repository to grow significantly.
 Often, however, you might only need a part of the information contained in these retrieved files.
 To solve this common issue, there is the concept of the 'retrieve temporary list'.
-The specification of the retrieve temporary list is identical to that of the normal :ref:`retrieve list<working_calcjobs_file_lists_retrieve>`.
+The specification of the retrieve temporary list is identical to that of the normal :ref:`retrieve list<topics:calculations:usage:calcjobs:file_lists_retrieve>`.
 The only difference is that, unlike the files of the retrieve list which will be permanently stored in the retrieved :py:class:`~aiida.orm.nodes.data.folder.FolderData` node, the files of the retrieve temporary list will be stored in a temporary sandbox folder.
-This folder is then passed to the :ref:`parser<working_calcjobs_parsers>`, if one was specified for the calculation job.
+This folder is then passed to the :ref:`parser<topics:calculations:usage:calcjobs:parsers>`, if one was specified for the calculation job.
 The parser implementation can then parse these files and store the relevant information as output nodes.
 After the parser terminates, the engine will take care to automatically clean up the sandbox folder with the temporarily retrieved files.
 The contract of the 'retrieve temporary list' is essentially that the files will be available during parsing and will be destroyed immediately afterwards.

-.. _working_calcjobs_options:
+.. _topics:calculations:usage:calcjobs:options:

 Options
 -------